Netflix/falcor/documentation/jsongraph.md

 ]);
 ~~~

-As the router is not reading the data from an in-memory JSON Graph object, but is instead retrieving it from a remote data source, errors may occur.
-For example, the remote data source may be under heavy load and unable to serve the request before it times out.
-In this circumstance, the Router will insert a JSON Graph Error object in its response.
+As the [Router](http://netflix.github.io/falcor/documentation/router.html) is not reading the data from an in-memory JSON Graph object, but is instead retrieving it from a remote [data source](http://netflix.github.io/falcor/documentation/datasources.html), errors may occur.
+For example, the remote [data source](http://netflix.github.io/falcor/documentation/datasources.html) may be under heavy load and unable to serve the request before it times out.
+In this circumstance, the [Router](http://netflix.github.io/falcor/documentation/router.html) will insert a JSON Graph Error object in its response.

 ~~~js
 router.get(["user", "name"]).subscribe(function(jsonGraphEnvelope) {